 If you appreciate a pristine sound and clearly divisible instrumental sources while listening to music, this headset can’t be compared to some more expensive and bulkier models.

-The audio performance is pretty much identical to the H390 iteration of the product; though we should mention that the H540 has an almost double sound sensitivity compared to the former headset.
+The audio performance is pretty much identical to the Logitech H390 iteration of the product, if you are familiar with that model; though we should mention that the H540 has an almost double sound sensitivity compared to the former headset.
 In practice, this pretty much means that you can achieve louder volumes without losing sound quality.

 For people who want to teach online, this isn’t such an important feature.
 Its purpose, however, becomes clearer when we take the fact that H540 is more of a gaming headset into consideration.

-Both its design and aesthetics are closer to a gaming product than to a piece of office equipment.
+Both its design and aesthetics are closer to a gaming product than to a piece of office equipment, but still works very effectively as a headset utilized for teaching.

 The only drawback compared to the previous model is that the cord is shorter.
 So, if you plan on standing up a lot and using a nearby whiteboard; we recommend getting a wireless headset or a model with a longer cord.